carlo98/hector_quadrotor_docker/README.md

 cd /root/drone_racing_ws
 catkin_make
 ```
-In order to test the installation, using tmux to launch multiple instrunctions:
+In order to test the installation, use tmux to launch multiple instrunctions:
 ```
 tmux
 ```